UtrechtUniversity/campylobacter-crisprscape/doc/CRISPR_refinement.md

 ### Rationale of two-step approach

-It has been shown that CCTyper, the primary method we use for CRISPR-Cas identification, has a high false-positive rate.
+It has been shown that CCTyper, the primary method we use for CRISPR-Cas identification, may have a high false-positive rate.
 Or rather, that the tool that it relies on ( [MinCED](https://github.com/ctSkennerton/minced)
 , derived from
 [CRT](https://www.room220.com/crt/)
 ) has a high false-positive rate.
+Furthermore, we have found that with highly similar CRISPR arrays in different genomes, the start and stop positions of repeats and spacers may shift by one or more positions when comparing these arrays.
 Therefore, we include a second tool, [CRISPRidentify](https://github.com/BackofenLab/CRISPRidentify) to evaluate the loci identified by CCTyper.
 For a detailed description of how CRISPRidentify works, we refer you to the